Thematic Peer-reviewed Annual

 Abstract: below the title, an abstract should be added of not more than 100 words (600 characters).

 Key words: the maximum of 7, not repeating words/terms included in the title.

-Summary: not more than 900 words (in English or Greek).
+Summary: not more than 900 characters with spaces (in English or Greek).